heo001997/aws-workshop-s2s-vpn-connection/content/002-ii-prerequisites-cost-estimation/_index.md

 +++

-In this section, we will lay the groundwork for the workshop by covering the necessary prerequisites and providing a detailed cost estimation, particularly with the AWS Free Tier in mind.
+In this section, we will establish the groundwork for the workshop by covering the necessary prerequisites and providing a cost estimation, particularly keeping the AWS Free Tier in mind.